veeso/termscp/.github/ISSUE_TEMPLATE/bug_report.md

 - Protocol used
 - Remote server version and name

+## Log

+Report the snippet of the log file containing the unexpected behaviour.
+If there is any information you consider to be confidential, shadow it.

 ## Additional information

 Add any other context about the problem here.